pyksid/cloudflarewarp/README.md

     cloudflarewarp:
       plugin:
         cloudflarewarp:
-          disableDefault: false
+          disabledefaultcfips: false
-          trustip: # Trust IPS not required if disableDefault is false - we will allocate Cloud Flare IPs automatically
+          trustip: # Trust IPS not required if disabledefaultcfips is false - we will allocate Cloud Flare IPs automatically
             - "2400:cb00::/32"

   routers: